nithyapandurangan/ElevateHome/README.md

 </h2>

 <p>
-	You can control this project using a web dashboard.The files for the webdashboard has been are uploaded and you can use them ,just make sure to put the server address properly in the javascript code(You just need to change the server address based on your server address).When teh project is connected to wifi ,it iwll automatically show up in your dashboard considering that the server address is correct.Now you simply need to go to the rooms page where you will see a new room pop up.no you can configure the new room,appliance names through the room settings in the settings page.So it's just plug and play.everytime a new device tries to connect to the server it is identified through its mac address and given a room id ,so scaling up multiple nodes is easy and quick as each room has its unique adressing.<br>
+This project offers control through a web dashboard.
+The dashboard files have been uploaded and are available for use.
+Please ensure to correctly input the server address in the JavaScript code, adapting it to your specific server address.
+Once the project is connected to Wi-Fi, it will automatically appear on your dashboard, assuming the server address is accurately set.
+To configure, navigate to the 'Rooms' page where a new room will be visible.
+You can then customize the room and appliance names via the 'Room Settings' section on the settings page.
+It's essentially a plug-and-play setup.

+Every time a new device attempts to connect to the server, it is identified by its MAC address and assigned a unique room ID.
+This design allows for easy and rapid scalability by adding multiple nodes, each with its unique address assigned to a room<br>
 </p>

 <h3>
 	Configuring the project at first connection to the server:
 </h3>
-once the project is powered on it iwll automatically connect to the server and  in the rooms section of the dashbord,you will see a new room popup like the one in the image below,
+once the project is powered on it will automatically connect to the server and  in the room's section of the dashboard, you will see a new room popup like the one in the image below,

 ![ROOMS](https://drive.google.com/uc?id=1X1JxEKE80KOUFEJobqhScXs0WSc_upsN)

-you can chnage the names of the appliance and room,by simply going into the room settings in the settings section of the dashboard,here you simply need to enter the room id od the room you want to configure.The room id is the same teh position of that room in the rooms section.once you set the names ,click on save to make the changes.
+To modify the names of appliances and rooms, access the 'Room Settings' within the settings section of the dashboard.
+To make changes, enter the room ID of the specific room you wish to configure.
+The room ID corresponds to the position of that room in the rooms section.

+Once you've entered the appropriate room ID, you can adjust the names as desired.
+Click on 'Save' to ensure the changes take effect

 ![SETTINGS PAGE](https://drive.google.com/uc?id=16Eivd69Q9szRMPJQMQuR2iUJ8mO45xpF)

 ![ROOM SETTINGS](https://drive.google.com/uc?id=1MIZUK0lfzrg9KcmPFedoKyWSjtVnUuOm)

-Now after you configure your room,you can head back to the rooms section and select your room,control teh appliance using the toggle switches
+Now after you configure your room, you can head back to the rooms section and select your room, control the appliance using the toggle switches

 ![ROOM](https://drive.google.com/uc?id=18E0XaiUxrRXX1GMdDor9e1qpyGRVMJoC)